Instant Pot Pinto Beans

 Instant Pot Pinto Beans are so easy to make!
 Seasoned with ham, onion and garlic then cooked in vegetable stock, this no-soak recipe is great as a main or side dish.

-• Add the dried beans to all large pot, cover with cool water and allow to soak overnight.
+• Add the dried beans to a large pot, cover with cool water, and allow to soak overnight.
 Drain the beans.

 • Add in the stock, water, salt, and pepper.

-• Bring the beans to a boil over high heat and boil for 15 minutes.
-Reduce the temperature to low and allow the pinto beans to simmer until they tender about 2 to 3 hours.
+• Bring the beans to a boil over high heat for 15 minutes.
+Reduce the temperature to low and allow the pinto beans to simmer in the cooking liquid until they tender, about 2 to 3 hours.
 Add water to the beans as needed.

 What To Serve With Pinto Beans